n-canter/gamaps/gaCaretta/README.md

 # gaCaretta

-gaCaretta is a GA version of original [Caretta](http://bioinformatics.nl/caretta) program.
+gaCaretta is a GA version of [Caretta](http://bioinformatics.nl/caretta) program.

 ### Installation
 gaCaretta was tested on Linux.